 Year Ended December 31

 2023 2022 2021

-Effective tax rate from continuing operations 16.3 % 11.4 % 16.3 %
+s 16.3 % 11.4 % 16.3 %

 The Company operates globally, including in certain jurisdictions with lower tax rates than the U.S. federal statutory rate.
 Therefore, the impact of operating in such jurisdictions contributes to a lower effective tax rate compared to the U.S. federal statutory tax rate.